Colombia to expel four European visitors for violating quarantine

 Colombia had previously asked visitors from France, Spain, Italy and China to self isolate for two weeks upon arrival.

 Among the measures taken in Colombia to curb the spread of the disease, Cine Colombia, one of the largest cinema operators in the country, on Saturday said it would close all of its sites for the next 10 days.
-Soccer and events organizers have also suspended matches and concerts.

-Reporting by Oliver Griffin; Additional reporting by Luis Jaime Acosta in Bogota and Angus Berwick in Caracas; Editing by Daniel Wallis
+Football and events organizers have also suspended matches and concerts.
+(Reporting by Oliver Griffin; Additional reporting by Luis Jaime Acosta in Bogota and Angus Berwick in Caracas; Editing by Daniel Wallis)